GitTools/GitLink/README.md

 ### Native PDBs

+Native PDBs (from C++ projects) are supported by using -a option:

+    GitLink.exe <nativePdbfile> -a

-Native PDBs (from C++ projects) are supported by using -a option.
-All .cpp/.c/.h files from your git depot will be indexed in the PDB.
+All source code files from your git depot will be indexed in the PDB.

 # How does it work